Donald Trump Jr. Is Running For President In 2024, Says Republican Strategist Rick Wilson

 Both Trump Jr. and his father are known to brag about the size of their crowds.
 On one occasion, Trump Jr. said only a few hundred people had shown up at Beto O’Rourke’s El Paso rally, which Politifact later determined was false.

-As The Inquisitr previously reported, Trump’s reelection campaign is in trouble.
+As The Inquisitr previously reported, Trump’s reelection campaign might be in trouble.
 A new Washington Post analysis claims that the president’s advisers fear that he will lose reelection in 2020 are going to “extraordinary lengths” to cover up his “political weakness and record of profound failure.”

 Perhaps the biggest fear of Trump’s advisers’ stems from a dire New York Times report that revealed a downturn in the United States manufacturing sector, with U.S. manufacturing contracting hitting its lowest point since January 2016.
-The finding comes even as economists predicted that the manufacturing sector would expand in August, prompting some to suggest that Trump’s trade war with China is harming the U.S. economy — which experts have predicted before, per The Inquisitr.
+The finding comes even as economists predicted that the manufacturing sector would expand in August, prompting some to suggest that Trump’s trade war with China is harming the U.S. economy.
+This is something which experts have predicted before, per The Inquisitr.